VolodymyrKolisnichenko/todo-list-2/README.md

 <h2>Contributing</h2>
 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps:

-1.Fork the repository.
+1.Fork the repository.<br>
-2.Create a new branch for your feature or bug fix.
+2.Create a new branch for your feature or bug fix.<br>
-3.Make your modifications.
+3.Make your modifications.<br>
-4.Commit and push your changes.
+4.Commit and push your changes.<br>
-5.Submit a pull request explaining the changes you made.
+5.Submit a pull request explaining the changes you made.<br>

 <h2>License</h2>
 This project is licensed under the MIT License.